 This loss leaves her family, Cenesta and ICCA Consortium, and her many friends around the world with an unbearable sadness, but also deep gratitude to have shared with her so many joyful moments and powerful causes and dreams even in her short time on this Earth.
 She was always smiling, wherever she went, and generously shared her experience, knowledge and powerful energy.
 A strong activist and advocate for the global indigenous peoples’ movement, this is not only a loss for our ICCA Consortium family but also for many communities, organisations and movements worldwide.

 Ghanimat was cherished and loved by all of us.
 Her passion and inimitable force for life will remain within us and flourish in our continued collective work.

-In this dedicated page, in the space here below, feel free to commemorate Ghanimat joon’s incredible life and share memories, messages and photos
+In this dedicated page, people from around the world have commemorated Ghanimat joon’s incredible life with beautiful memories, messages and photos.

 We love you, Ghanimat joon!

 For more information, please read this beautiful profile in The Narwhal (English only) and visit the website of the Association of Families of Flight PS752 Victims (English and Farsi only).

 - “You’ll be forever alive” – Letter to Ghanimat from her brother, Ahoora Azhdari, via www.ps752justice.com